Skip to content

 Nepali community in Romania

-Romania's Nepali community is newer (2018–present) and smaller — estimated 5,000–8,000 — but growing fast.
-Bucharest's Sector 1 and 2, Cluj-Napoca and Timișoara host the main communities.
+Romania's Nepali community, established from around 2018, numbers 5,000–8,000 and is growing quickly.
+Bucharest, Cluj-Napoca and Timișoara have the main concentrations.
 WhatsApp groups and Facebook communities provide peer support.
-Remittance infrastructure is developing: Wise and Revolut work well; Romanian banks allow SWIFT transfers to Nepal.
+Wise and Revolut work for remittance; Romanian banks allow SWIFT transfers to Nepal.

 Calculate your savings from Romania